rezabmirzaei/db-demo/README.md

 [WORK IN PROGRESS - not complete yet]

-Test basic setup with a simple Java Spring Boot application and PostgreSQL database locally and on Azure with App Service and Postgresql Flexible Server, configured with separate application[-env].properties.
+Test basic setup with a simple Java Spring Boot application and PostgreSQL database locally and on Azure with App Service with Postgresql Flexible Server, configured with separate application[-env].properties.

 Key word here is __BASIC__.
 No Rest API, data mangement, persistense, data models, Hibernate etc...
 I've kept it as simple as I possibly can.
 I only want to test the following:

-__CAN THE JAVA APPLICATION CONNECT TO THE DATABASE?__
+__CAN THE JAVA APPLICATION CONNECT TO THE DATABASE across various environments?__

 ## Requirements